May 16, 2021

 Fellowship Forum: Wrestling with Postactivism & Planetary Health with Dr. Bayo Akomolafe

-This forum will be a live meeting, which will be conducted on Zoom at 12:30pm EDT on Thursday, April 29.
-The meeting link will be emailed to participants within twenty-four hours of your registration.
-Please email us at email@example.com with questions.
+This live webinar will be conducted on Zoom at 10:00 a.m.
+EDT on Sunday, May 16.
+The webinar link will be emailed to participants within twenty-four hours of registration.
+Please email us at firstname.lastname@example.org with questions.

 Dr. Bayo Akomolafe is an author, speaker, lecturer, renegade academic, ethnopsychotherapeutic researcher and proud diaper-changer, Bayo Akomolafe (Ph.D.), is globally recognized for his poetic, unconventional and counter-intuitive take on global crisis, civic action and social change.
 He is Executive Director and Initiating / Co-ordinating Curator for the Emergence Network.
 Bayo has authored two books: ‘We Will Tell Our Own Story’ and ‘These Wilds Beyond Our Fences: Letters To My Daughter on Humanity’s Search For Home’ and has penned forewords for many others.
 Bayo is visiting professor at Middlebury College, Vermont, and has taught in universities around the world (including Sonoma State University California, Simon Frasier University Vancouver, Schumacher College Devon, Harvard University, and Covenant University Nigeria – among others).
 He is a consultant with UNESCO, leading efforts for the Imagining Africa’s Future (IAF) project.
 He speaks and teaches about his experiences around the world, and then returns to his adopted home in Chennai, India – “where the occasional whiff of cow dung dancing in the air is another invitation to explore the vitality of a world that is never still and always surprising.”
 He considers his most sacred work to be learning how to be with his daughter and son – Alethea Aanya and Kyah Jayden – and their mother, his wife and “life-nectar”, Ijeoma.